-- This is the primary wireless network available to students living in the Residence Halls.
-You will use this network to connect your personally owned devices.
-Each student may have up to 10 connected personally owned devices.
-WSUmywifi is not intended for your WSU laptop.
-Only students with an active residence hall booking have access to this network, any guests or visitors should use the WSUGuest network. - Follow this link to learn how to connect your supported personally owned devices. https://learn.winona.edu/wiki/WSUmywifi
+- This is the main wireless network for students living in the Residence Halls.
+It's intended for connecting your personally owned devices, with a limit of up to 10 devices per student.
+WSUmywifi is not meant for use with WSU-leased laptops.
+Access is restricted to students with an active residence hall booking-guests and visitors should use the WSUGuest network instead. - Follow this link to learn how to connect your supported personally owned devices. https://learn.winona.edu/wiki/WSUmywifi